ncvv/awesome-bnb/README.md

 # DM1-Teamproject
-Git Repo for our DM1 Teamproject.
+GitHub Repository for our Data Mining Teamproject.